 Also, to attract the “culturally fit” employees, it is extremely important that the organization explicitly communicates the same.
 At one end, this forces the company to introspect and “define” its culture.
 Also, this gives out critical information to the incoming employees and sets the expectations re: culture in the company.
 This is why we see companies such as Hubspot, Netflix, and others go to a length in communicating their culture publicly.

 How Culture Makes Hiring Easy?

 Hiring, in the current scenario, is extremely competitive.
 Employees look to join a company in whose culture they would fit best.
-Culture, thus, plays a pivotal role during the hiring process and in retention of talent.
+Culture, thus, plays a pivotal role during the hiring process and in the retention of talent.
 That is because, if employees feel a company is not what they believed it to be like, they would not hesitate to leave.
-According to a study, 67% employees felt mislead about a company culture during their induction and around 73% professional have left their jobs due to poor cultural fit4.
+According to a study, 67% of employees felt mislead about company culture during their induction and around 73% of professionals have left their jobs due to poor cultural fit4.

 Investing in Culture to Hire Successfully

 When a company invests in culture, it invests in providing its employees an environment to which they all can relate.
 It gives each member of the company a sense of belonging.
 It adds value to their work by aligning individual goals with that of the company.
 Thus, when a company focuses on its culture, everything around it starts to function well.
 Employees become highly collaborative, committed towards their companies, and thus, are more productive at their work.
 As a result, when it comes to hiring any new talent, the existing ones ensure to invest proper time and effort into the process, which results in the incoming employees with similar values.
 As stated above, when employees feel they fit well in the culture, they are more likely to stay with the company, which further helps in curbing employee attrition.
 In a nutshell, it’s not only smart to hire aligning with culture but also financially beneficial for the company.
 If not, the costs can be huge.